 2. Prepare materials for onboarding sales reps

-Next it’s vital that you plan your onboarding materials in advance.
-Here’s what you should include into your onboarding plan:
+Next, it’s vital that you plan your onboarding materials in advance.
+Here’s what you should include in your onboarding plan:

 A Sales Playbook